canonical/terraform-provider-maas/docs/resources/user.md

 page_title: "maas_user Resource - terraform-provider-maas"
 subcategory: ""
 description: |-
   Provides a resource to manage MAAS users.
+Note You cannot use this to modify the logged in terraform user.
 ---

 # maas_user (Resource)

-Provides a resource to manage MAAS users.
+Provides a resource to manage MAAS users. *Note* You cannot use this to modify the logged in terraform user.

 ## Example Usage